ds4dh/Deep_CT_Risk/README.md

 ----------------
 # Examples:
-In examples folder, predicted risk labels and potentially risky individual sections and associated risk scores are presented for the two clinical trials.
+In "examples" folder, predicted risk labels and potentially risky individual sections and associated risk scores are presented for the two clinical trials.
+* The file "results_NCT00963560.csv" contains the results of the clinical trial with the NCT ID as NCT00963560.
+The proposed model predicts low risk for various phase-condition combinations, which increases the clinical designer's confidence that the CT protocol is well designed.
+* The file "results_NCT01566552.csv" contains the results of the clinical trial with the NCT ID as NCT01566552.
+The proposed model predicts high risk for various phase-condition combinations.
+The interpretability module of the proposed model gives a clear insight to the clinical designer as to which section needs improvement for risk mitigation.
+In case of clinical trial NCT01566552, result shows that Contacts Locations, Design, and Condition sections need to be redesigned to lower the risk.